uwidcit/flaskmvc/readme.md

 ## In Development

-When running the project in a development environment (such as gitpod) you can provide configuration via a config.py file.
+When running the project in a development environment (such as gitpod) you can provide configuration via a config.py file in the App folder.
-A default template config.template.py is given so to quick start you can simply rename that file to config.py (but do not save config.py to the repository).
+A default template config.template.py is given so to quick start you can simply rename that file to config.py (but do not save it to the repository).

 By defult, the config uses a sqlite database.
-If you wish to connect to your own database, you must update the DBHOST, DBPASSWORD, DBUSER and DBNAME and set SQLITEDB to False in config.py.
+If you wish to connect to your own database, you must update the DBHOST, DBPASSWORD, DBUSER and DBNAME and set SQLITEDB to "False" in config.py.

 ## In Production